 Sheryl Klein lives in Palo Alto with her husband, Tony and two sons.
 She is a former board member of the OFJCC and currently sits on the board of Palo Alto Housing.
 She is COO of Crescent Management Company, a real estate investment company.

-Michal is the program manager of Israel for REEL at the ICC.
+Michal is the former program manager of Israel for REEL at the ICC.
 She is also a certified yoga instructor and teaches various classes around the Bay Area.
-Michal moved from Israel eight years ago and lives in Los Altos with her husband and three daughters.
+Michal moved from Israel and lives in Los Altos with her husband and three daughters.